24 (2016 film): Plot

 At the office, Athreya spots Mani's copy (his "watch" was the only one with the original back) and realises that Mani has the original watch.
-He summons both of them to the office and viciously attacks them, brutally kills Mani by chopping his hand, and gets hold of the watch.
-An ecstatic Athreya reverses time only to find out that the watch cannot transport its wearer beyond 24 hours, waking up at 12 am the night before.
+He summons both of them to the office and viciously attacks them, brutally killing Mani by chopping off his hand, and gets hold of the watch.
+An ecstatic Athreya reverses time, only to find out that the watch cannot transport its wearer beyond 24 hours, waking up at 12:00 A.M. the night before.
 He now realises that Mani is the only one who can upgrade the watch.
 Mani is then shown to be alive.
-Athreya decides to convince Mani that he is Sethuraman, and pretends that he is dying from an incurable disease.
+Athreya decides to convince Mani that he is Sethuraman and pretends that he is dying from an incurable disease.

-Now disguised as Sethuraman, Athreya finds Mani and tricks him to upgrade the watch to enable larger time jumps.
-Mani manages into successfully upgrade the watch but learns Athreya's true identity and the reason for his parents' deaths.
+Now disguised as Sethuraman, Athreya finds Mani and tricks him into upgrading the watch to enable larger time jumps.
+Mani manages to upgrade the watch successfully but learns Athreya's true identity and the reason for his parents' deaths.
 He tricks Athreya into revealing the date of his parents' death and returns to 1990 to warn them.
-Unfortunately, right before he travels, Athreya manages to grab onto the watch and they both transported back.
-Athreya as a healthy adult about to storm Sethuraman's house, and Mani as a toddler who can't speak.
+Unfortunately, right before he travels, Athreya manages to grab onto the watch, and they are both transported back: Athreya as a healthy adult about to storm Sethuraman's house, and Mani as a toddler who cannot speak.
 However, Sethuraman discovers the upgraded watch in Mani's crib.
-At first, he is excited over the fact that Mani time traveled, but Priya asks why Mani would travel back to a time when he couldn't talk.
-Sethuraman quickly realizes, to his and Priya's horror, that Mani travelled back in time to warn them.
-With this realization, a now prepared Sethuraman manages to successfully use his watch to freeze time, kill Athreya and escape his henchmen.
-Priya asks Sethu to throw the watch away as she has had enough of the past to which he complies.
+At first, he is excited that Mani time-traveled, but Priya asks why Mani would travel back to a time when he could not talk.
+Sethuraman quickly realizes, to his and Priya's horror, that Mani traveled back in time to warn them.
+With this realization, Sethuraman uses his watch to freeze time, kill Athreya, and escape his henchmen.
+Priya asks Sethu to throw the watch away as she has had enough of the past, and he complies.

 Sethu and Priya board the same train as Sathyabhama, and they start a conversation in which Sethu tells Sathyabhama that he is a science teacher.
-Sathyabhama asks them to come and join her family's school as they want to hire a science teacher.
-Sethu and Priya, for a fresh and happy start, agree to it.
-The film ends with a young Mani talking to a young Sathya.
+Sathyabhama asks them to join her family's school, as they want to hire a science teacher.
+Sethu and Priya, making a fresh and happy start, agree.

+In a mid-credits scene, a young Mani talks to a young Sathya.